All RMIT University students traveling overseas on an approved global experience receive complimentary travel insurance.

 How do I get covered?

-Once you have your itinerary, your travel details must be registered with MyTrips.
+If you are not on Mobi – you are required to register to receive coverage for your approved overseas program.
+Once you have your travel itinerary, your travel details must be also registered with MyTrips.

 How long am I covered for?